 Bid history and bidder search

 To keep certain info private, we limit how bid history information is displayed.
-When the highest bid, reserve price, or Buy It Now price reaches or exceeds a certain level, members can't view or search for member-specific information, such as user IDs, on the Bid History page.
+When the highest bid, reserve price, or Buy It Now price reaches or exceeds a certain level, members can't view or search for member-specific information, such as usernames, on the Bid History page.
 Though the Bid History: Details page has information on bidders, each bidder is assigned an anonymous name (x***y, for example).
-Only the seller can see a bidder's user ID.
+Only the seller can see a bidder's username.

-Note: eBay determines when user IDs are no longer viewable based on the price or bid amount, and this varies by country.
+Note: eBay determines when usernames are no longer viewable based on the price or bid amount, and this varies by country.